thehackersplaybook/auxknow/docs/api-reference.md

 ## Overview

-AuxKnow is an Answer Engine built on top of Perplexity and OpenAI APIs.
-It provides a streamlined way to query, manage sessions, and configure settings for generating detailed and accurate answers.
+AuxKnow is an Answer Engine designed to streamline querying, session management, and configuration handling for generating detailed and accurate answers.

 Key features include: